Skip to content

 • Senior engineers spending 12 hours/week on reviews

-• 40 percent of review comments about style/patterns
+• Many review comments about style/patterns

 After TMS (2 months):

-• Average PR review time: 0.5 days (80 percent faster)
+• Average PR review time: Much faster

-• Senior engineer review time: 4 hours/week (66 percent reduction)
+• Senior engineer review time: Significantly reduced

-• Pattern-related comments: 5 percent (87 percent reduction)
+• Pattern-related comments: Rare

 Testimonial: